mike-weiner/pinet/README.md

 - Telegraf has *many* plugins that can be used to collect data.
 Those plugins can be found at [https://docs.influxdata.com/telegraf/v1.26/plugins/](https://docs.influxdata.com/telegraf/v1.26/plugins/).
 You could find a new plugin to use to collect another source of data.
 - You could modify the existing `telegraf.conf` file to ping more websites or change how frequently pings are done.
 - Make some complex visualizations in Grafana.
 This tutorial only scratched the surface of what is possible with Grafana.
 Go crazy and make some cool, dynamic panels!

+## Acknowledgements
+- This article ([https://mrkaran.dev/posts/isp-monitoring/](https://mrkaran.dev/posts/isp-monitoring/)) served as the primary inspiration for this project.
+Great work!